Setting up the plumbing in your coffee cart or food cart.

 Step 3: Choose a coffee cart water pump

 This only applies if you are installing the 240V pump which is the most popular set-up.
-Extend the life of the coffee cart water pump and your coffee machine and supply constant pressure to your machine by adding a small accumulator tank after the pump.
-The pump will then fill the tank with water and when you open the tap, the bladder in the tank will push out the pressurized water.
+Protect both your pump and your coffee machine by adding a small accumulator tank after the pump.
+The pump will then fill the tank with water and when you open the tap, the bladder in the accumulator tank will push out the pressurized water.

-This way the pump runs less frequently and you don’t run the risk of burning out the pressure switch on the pump.
+This way the pump runs less frequently and you don’t run the risk of burning out the pressure switch on the pump or worst still the motor due to pressure.
 It will also protect your coffee machine from water surges.
-The 12 Volt pump already has this function built in.
+The 12 volt pump option already has this function built into the pump.

 This set up will run from 1 to 4 outlets in a standard van.